 The best general tablets

-This isn't the best tablet for general use: with just 2GB RAM it runs a little slowly, and you're limited to just 8GB storage.
-However, if viewing video content is your main interest, this has a lot to offer at a refreshingly low price.
+The Huawei Mediapad T3 also comes with a blue-light filter and low-light display mode to help go easy on the eyes, and there's a children's mode to make sure they only access suitable content.
+It isn't the best tablet for general use since its a little slow with just 2GB RAM, and you're limited to only 8GB storage.
+However, if viewing video content is your main requirement, this has a lot to offer for a low price.

-While the funky, protective case gives it very kid-friendly look and feel, it's definitely not a toy.
-It comes with 32GB of storage, and the ability to add a microSD card with up to 1TB of extra storage.
-Battery life is up to 12 hours.
-And the quad-core, 1.3GHz processor makes everything run pretty smoothly.
+If you're looking for the best tablet under $200 specifically aimed at children, just take a look at the Fire HD 8 Kids Edition.
+While the funky, protective case gives it a very kid-friendly look and feel, it's no toy.
+The tablet comes with 32GB of storage and the ability to add a microSD card for up to 1TB more.
+The battery can last up to 12 hours, and the quad-core, 1.3GHz processor keeps everything running fairly smoothly.

+As you'd expect, this tablet comes with good parental controls, allowing you to set screen-time limits and educational goals remotely from your smartphone via Amazon Parent Dashboard or the tablet itself.
 You also get a two-year "worry-free" guarantee and a year's subscription to Amazon Kids+.
-This gives your little ones access to thousands of apps, games, videos, books and audiobooks, including content from Disney, Nickelodeon and Sesame Street.
+This gives the little ones access to thousands of apps, games, videos, books and audiobooks, including content from Disney, Nickelodeon and Sesame Street.

 The best tablets for drawing under $200

 The software is a bit clunky, the stylus is basic, and you won't get the added extras that come with pricier tablets, such as an eraser.
-But the XP-Pen Deco Pro still offers a very nice digital art experience, at a surprisingly low price.
-For more details, see our XP-Pen Deco Pro review.
+But the XP-Pen Deco Pro offers a very nice digital art experience at a surprisingly low price.

-This is not a standalone product: like most tablets aimed at artists you still have to connect it to your computer.
-However, because it has its own 11.6-inch screen, it allows you to view your work both where you're drawing and on a larger monitor simultaneously.
+Want an artist's tablet that comes with its own screen?
+Then let us point you towards the XP-Pen Artist 12.
+It's not a standalone product: like most tablets aimed at artists you still need to connect it to a computer.
+However, it does have its own 11.6in screen, which allows you to view your work both where you're drawing and on a larger monitor simultaneously.

+The internal screen boasts a 1920x1080 HD display resolution paired with 72% NTSC Color Gamut and 178° viewing angle.
+The battery-free stylus (included) has a nice hexagonal design and provides 8,192-levels of pressure sensitivity.
 You get some nice extras too, including a pen holder, eight replacement pen nibs, a cleaning cloth and a drawing glove.
-All this means the XP-Pen Artist 12 is one of the best tablets for drawing under $200 you can buy today.
+All this makes the XP-Pen Artist 12 one of the best tablets for drawing under $200 that you can buy today.

+The Wacom Intuos Graphics Drawing Tablet has been specially designed for beginners in drawing, painting or photo editing.
+It allows you to draw in conjunction with your Mac, PC, Chromebook or Android device.
 Despite its compact size, it offers a good active area of 6.0 x 3.7 inches.
 You get 4,096 levels of pressure sensitivity.
 And the pen, which is designed to suit both left- and right-handed users, has a lovely ergonomic design for ease of use.

-The 4.8x3 inch drawing area isn't the largest, and overall, this is a very basic tablet and pen.
-But even so, to get something that works this well for such a rock bottom price, well it's pretty amazing really.
+Really short on cash?
+The Huion H430P offers a really cheap port of entry to the world of digital drawing.
+The 4.8x3in drawing area isn't the largest, and overall, this is a very basic tablet and pen.
+That said, to get something that works this well for such a rock bottom price, is quite amazing.